Joe Allen: Return to Swansea City

 On 8 July 2022, Allen returned to his first club Swansea City, signing a two-year contract.
+On 2 May 2025, the club announced he would retire at the end of the 2024–25 season and his final game was a 3–3 draw to Oxford United.

 International career

 Wales

 Soon after receiving his first professional contract for Swansea City in August 2007, Allen was called up for the Wales under-21 team in a friendly match away to Sweden.
 He scored the winning goal in a 4–3 victory.

 In May 2009, Allen made his debut for the senior Wales team as an 80th-minute substitute for Jack Collison during a friendly against Estonia.
 Wales, who won 1–0 in Llanelli, were fielding their youngest team ever, with an average age of 21.
 He made his first start for Wales in a 2–0 UEFA Euro 2012 qualifying Group G match against Switzerland at his club's Liberty Stadium in October 2011.
 He was awarded the prize for the Wales' Player of the Year for 2012 in October of that year.

 Allen captained Wales for the first time in the absence of Ashley Williams through injury on 4 June 2014 against the Netherlands.
 He played throughout the nation's successful qualification for UEFA Euro 2016.
 On 13 November 2015, in a 3–2 home loss to the Dutch, he had a penalty saved by Jasper Cillessen, but Joe Ledley scored from the rebound.

 At Euro 2016, Allen set-up Aaron Ramsey's goal in a 3–0 win over Russia on 20 June, which allowed Wales to top their group and advance to the knockout round of the tournament.
 Wales were eliminated following a 2–0 defeat to eventual champions Portugal in the semi-final on 6 July.
 Allen was named to the team of the tournament for his performances.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.

-On 7 February 2023, Allen officially announced his retirement from the Wales national team.
+On 7 February 2023, Allen officially announced his retirement from international football with the Wales national team.
+In October 2024 Allen was recalled to the Wales national team squad by manager Craig Bellamy following injury to experienced Wales midfielders Aaron Ramsey and Ethan Ampadu.